 Scores of friends and family were in attendance, along with the Peace Committee members in their crisp military uniforms.

 Chenoweth, who had just had a visit from Kavanaugh, his wife and daughter a few weeks earlier, remembers the anger.

 It was “beyond description,” he recalled.
 “It wasn’t just us.
 It was the families too . . .
 They were just angry.”

 “I knew Larry’s life,” he said.
 “He gets captured . . .
 He goes through . . . all this time away from his family.
 He gets home, where he’s supposed to be safe and sound, and he can’t do it.”

 The day after the funeral, the Pentagon dismissed all the charges.

 Above article from the Washington Post.
-Reprinted with permission.
+Considered to be in Public domain.